abhiTronix/vidgear/docs/gears/stabilizer/params.md

 ## **`border_size`**

-This parameter enables the feature to extend border size that compensates for stabilized output video frames motions.
+This parameter enables and set the value for extended border size that compensates for reduction of black borders during stabilization.

 **Data-Type:** Integer